Troubleshoot Orphaned Users (SQL Server)

 To Detect Orphaned Users

-The output lists the SQL Server authentication users and corresponding security identifiers (SID) in the current database that are not linked to any SQL Server login.
+The output lists the users and corresponding security identifiers (SID) in the current database that are not linked to any SQL Server login.
+For more information, see sp_change_users_login (Transact-SQL).

 To Resolve an Orphaned User

-When you recreate a missing login, the user can access the database using the password provided.
-Then the user can alter the password of the login account by using the ALTER LOGIN statement.
+After you run the code in the preceding step, the user can access the database.
+The user then can alter the password of the <login_name> login account by using the sp_password stored procedure, as follows:

 CREATE LOGIN (Transact-SQL)